Environmental Impacts and Solutions.

-These are the key themes of the Environmental and Resource Studies/Science program at Trent University.
+These are the key themes of the Environmental and Resource Studies/Science (ERS) Program at Trent University.
 In order to address them, people require skills, knowledge of management options, and experience applying them.
 You will get that in our Program.
-Whether the issue is water pollution, climate change, revegetation of industrial sites, environmental law and policy, modeling health effects of toxins, the challenge of global forces, community-level natural resource stewardship, or renewable energy alternatives, the ERS Program and affiliated departments offer superb expertise and hands-on experience.
+Whether the issue is water pollution, climate change, revegetation of industrial sites, environmental law and policy, modelling health effects of toxins, the challenge of global forces, community-level natural resource stewardship, or renewable energy alternatives, the ERS Program and affiliated departments offer superb expertise and hands-on experience.
 We will prepare you for your environmental career.
 View this summary of what you can do with your ERS Program degree..

 Work Opportunities WIthin the ERS Program

 Occasionally we have work opportunities within the ERS Program, and they will be listed below.